badover/FreeGram/README.md

 Room credentials can be securely shared with friends.
 Each room is an isolated and private space where participants can exchange messages in real time.
-**In rooms you can send messages, videos, photos.** *In the future you can make videocalls, send voicemessages and other type of files.*
+**In rooms you can send messages, videos, photos, talk with your friends in audio-calls and all this without any logs.**

 Rooms are ephemeral and exist only while they are actively used.